This post may contain affiliate links.

 Of course if you are a creative person with good handwriting and a bit of patience, hand drawn lettering can be the most personal approach.
 All you need is a pen and paper and a bit of practice.
 Pinterest is a fantastic place to find inspiration for styles.
 You could even try printing off a few items that you love and then tracing them to create your own unique piece.
 Don’t worry if your work looks a little wobbly at first, these things do take time!

-Whether you are a creative professional looking to expand your toolkit or a novice trying a project out for the very first time, there are so many brilliant resources out there for you to use.
+Whether you are a creative professional looking to expand your toolkit or a novice trying a project out for the very first time, these top 10 websites for free fonts are among the best resources out there for you to use.
 I find trial and error to be the best approach.
 Work through the list and find a website that suits your style.